 Parents Need to Know

-Parents need to know that this animated movie isn't as accessible to the youngest viewers as many other Disney features -- its dark story (a suspenseful tale of child kidnapping and slavery) may be too much for sensitive preschoolers.
+Parents need to know that The Rescuers isn't as accessible to the youngest viewers as many other Disney features -- its dark story (a suspenseful tale of child kidnapping and slavery) may be too much for sensitive preschoolers.
 The young Penny and her mice companions are nearly drowned as they search for a treasure, which gleams from inside a human skull.
 Though the kindness and bravery of Penny's rescuers ultimately triumph over the evil kidnapper, kids might find that the scary elements linger after the movie has finished.

-What's the story?
+What's the Story?

 Because the film is unusually dark (literally and story-wise) a cast of animated misfits adds needed comic relief.
 Unfortunately this appealing mix is a bit dampened by sappy ballads that accompany some boring slide animation, dating it a little.
 Otherwise, this is a worthy Disney sleeper.